 In Geography, students engage in a range of learning experiences that develop their geographical skills and thinking through the exploration of geographical challenges and their effects on people, places and the environment.
+Gaining a deeper understanding of our world and the significance of place and space within it, the study of Geography is underpinned by inquiry, through which students investigate places in Australia and across the globe.

+Fieldwork is central to the study of Geography in the 21st Century along with spatial technologies as a core component of contemporary Geography.
 Students are exposed to a variety of contemporary problems and challenges affecting people and places across the globe, at a range of scales.
 These challenges include responding to risk in hazard zones, planning sustainable places, managing land cover transformations and planning for population change.

 This course of study enables students to appreciate and promote a more sustainable way of life.
 Through analysing and applying geographical knowledge, students develop an understanding of the complexities involved in sustainable planning and management practices.
-Geography aims to encourage students to become informed and adaptable so they develop the skills required to interpret global concerns and make genuine and creative contributions to society.
+Geography aims to encourage students to become informed and adaptable, so they develop the skills required to interpret global concerns and make genuine and creative contributions to society.

 Geography is a General subject suited to students who are interested in pathways beyond school that lead to tertiary studies, vocational education or work.
-A course of study in Geography can establish a basis for further education and employment in the fields of urban and environmental design, planning and management; biological and environmental science; conservation and land management; emergency response and hazard management; oceanography, surveying, global security, economics, business, law, engineering, architecture, information technology, and science.
+A course of study in Geography can establish a basis for further education and employment in the fields of specialist education, teaching, urban and environmental design, planning and management; biological and environmental science; conservation and land management; emergency response and hazard management; oceanography, surveying, global security, economics, business, law, engineering, architecture, information technology, and science.
 These pathways draw on the skills acquired through understanding and using spatial technologies.

-Unit 1 Unit 2 Unit 3 Unit 4 Responding to risk and vulnerability in hazard zones Natural hazard zones Ecological hazard zones Planning sustainable places • Responding to challenges facing a place in Australia • Managing the challenges facing a megacity Responding to land cover transformations • Land cover transformations and climate change • Responding to local land cover transformations Managing population change • Population challenges in Australia • Global population change
+Unit 1 Unit 2 Unit 3 Unit 4 Responding to risk and vulnerability in hazard zones Natural hazard zones.
+Ecological hazard zones.
+Planning sustainable places Responding to challenges facing a place in Australia.
+Managing the challenges facing a megacity.
+Responding to land cover transformations Land cover transformations and climate change.
+Responding to local land cover transformations.
+Managing population change Population challenges in Australia.
+Global population change.